-Shared inbox: A shared inbox such as [email protected], or [email protected] can be used to share feedback in real-time.
+Shared inbox: A shared inbox such as feedback@company, or suggestions@company can be used to share feedback in real-time.
 This way anytime a customer submits a survey, shares an email, or leaves us a review, agents can see it all in one place.

 Slack channel: You can create a #customer-feedback Slack channel that can be used by your team members to share any meaningful feedback that they receive from customers.
 This will allow your team members with the right platform to interact and appreciate each other.